Straight to the Point

 Can you put ice cream in a popsicle mold?

-How do you keep popsicles from sticking to the mold?
+How do you get popsicles out of the mold?

 With plastic or stainless steel molds, you must run them under hot water to successfully remove the popsicle.
 If the popsicle is sticking to the mold, simply place it in hot water for five seconds longer and try releasing it again.
 In most instances, the popsicle just needs more time in hot water in order to fully release.

 I’ve found that many manufacturers don’t explicitly state whether their popsicle mold is hand-wash only or dishwasher-safe.
 While I was testing, some that claimed to be dishwasher-safe got damaged in the dishwasher and came out looking somewhat worse for the wear.
 That said, to ensure your molds last longer, I suggest hand-washing plastic and silicone ones, and only putting stainless steel ones in the dishwasher.

 Both of our favorite popsicle molds are available on Amazon (with free shipping).

 What can I use instead of popsicle molds?

 You can use ice cube trays for mini-popsicles, or go the old-school route of using wax-coated paper cups; just fill the cups with your popsicle mixture, freeze for a little bit, then add the sticks and continue to freeze.
 You might need to submerge them in a bowl of hot water to slide them out from the cups.